Dojo: A Differentiable Physics Engine for Robotics: Related Work

 The popular robotics simulator \emph{Gazebo} \cite{koenig2004design} can utilize several different physics engines to simulate multi-body contact dynamics, Bullet \cite{coumans2019} and DART \cite{lee2018dart} are common choices.
-Similar to Drake, these engines model hard contact dynamics with an LCP formulation.
-Automatic differentiation tools have been utilized to compute gradients \cite{heiden2020neuralsim}.
-However, because of the discontinuous nature of contact dynamics, this approach will return subgradients, which do not provide useful information through contact events.
-Heuristics have been proposed to enumerate contact modes in order to select informative subgradients \cite{werling2021fast}.
+These engines model hard contact dynamics with an LCP formulation.
+Automatic differentiation tools have been utilized to compute gradients \cite{heiden2020neuralsim}, \qc{\cite{murthy2020gradsim}, \cite{heiden2021disect}}.
+However, because of the discontinuous nature of contact dynamics, this approach will return \mac{discontinuous gradients at contact events, which are less useful for gradient based trajectory or policy optimization}.
+Heuristics have been proposed to enumerate contact modes in order to select informative gradients \cite{werling2021fast}.
 However, this approach scales poorly with the number of contact mode switches.